Updated March 10, 2023

 How do we get to the airport on December 8th?

-After disembarkation, we’ll have a bus transfer from the port to the Ushuaia Airport on December 8, 2023.
-Buses will leave from outside the port at a time TBD after disembarkation.
-We will also offer temporary luggage storage while waiting for your trip to the airport.
-Otherwise, you can grab a taxi, when you like, from anywhere in town.
+After disembarkation, we’ll have a bus transfer from the port to the Ushuaia Airport on December 8, 2023 at approximately 8:00 AM.
+The bus to the airport will leave from outside the port at a 10:00 AM after disembarkation.
+You will leave your luggage safely on the bus while waiting for your trip to the airport.
+If you are not going to the airport for the early flight, you will grab a taxi, when you like, from anywhere in town.
 The trip to the airport in Ushuaia is short.